-During the year, Shropshire County Pension Fund increased in value by £363 million to be valued at £2.194 billion at the end of the year.
-The fund increased in value by 20.1% over the year and outperformed its benchmark by 5.8%.
-COVID-19 in the last quarter of the 2019/20 financial year had a major impact on financial markets across the world, but global markets bounced back strongly during 2020/21, hence the significant increase in the fund value during the year.
+During the year the Shropshire County Pension Fund increased in value by £145 million to be valued at £2.339 billion at the end of the year.
+The fund increased in value by 7.5% over the year and outperformed its benchmark by 1.0%.

-The reason the fund performance was above benchmark for the year was largely due to the strong bounce back in equity markets.
-The absolute return bond managers, hedge fund manager and private equity manager also produced very strong returns during the year.
-Infrastructure delivered negative returns due to the impact of COVID-19 on valuations within the portfolios.
+The reason the fund performance was above benchmark for the year was largely due to the private equity, property and infrastructure managers producing very strong returns during the year.

 The fund invests in a range of asset classes so as to diversify risk and provide more stable returns.
-Shropshire County Pension Fund had positive investment returns in a number of asset classes during the year.
-The strongest returns were generated in global equities where the fund's investments increased significantly in value by 47.9%.
-The Private Equity portfolio also generated strong returns of 41.7%.
-The fund's UK equity manager produced returns of 33.1% and the passive global equity portfolio produced returns of 21.1% which is the main reason for the increase in value of £363 million during the year.
-Hedge fund produced returns of 16.4% and the three absolute return bond funds also produced strong returns of 16.8%, 12.8% and 7.8% respectively.
-Property also increased by 3.7%.
-The fund's property debt portfolio increased in value by 1.6% and the BMO portfolio increased by 0.9%.
-Infrastructure produced negative returns of 11.3% due to the impact of COVID-19 on valuations particularly in the transport sectors.
+The Shropshire County Pension Fund had positive investment returns in a number of asset classes during the year.
+The strongest returns were generated in private equity where the fund's investments increased significantly in value by 24.4%, property increased by 22.6% and infrastructure produced returns of 21.5% which is the main reason for the increase in value of £145 million during the year.
+The fund's active global equity portfolio increased by 13.0%, hedge funds by 4.7% and property debt portfolio increased in value by 4.3%.